HimbeersaftLP/LibSkin/README.md

 The command of this plugin is `/skin`.
 It has the following subcommands:

 - `/skin load [file name] [target player]`
-    - Description: Load skin from a png file in `plugin_data/SkinThief/skins`
+    - Description: Load skin from a png file and metadata from a json file in `plugin_data/SkinThief/skins`
     - Note: If no file name is given, the player's name is used
 - `/skin save [file name] [target player]`
-    - Description: Save skin to a png file in `plugin_data/SkinThief/skins`
+    - Description: Save skin to a png file and metadata to a json file in `plugin_data/SkinThief/skins`
     - Note: If no file name is given, the player's name is used
 - `/skin steal <player to steal from> [target player]`
     - Description: Steal the skin of another player (online or offline)